Joe Fleming explains how to prevent and treat muscle spasms whilst running.

 Try to drink between 16 and 24 ounces of water before your run.
 If it is warm outside, or if you feel like you need more water, you can also drink another 4-8 ounces right before you start running.

-During your run, it is a good idea to consume between 6 and 8 ounces of water every twenty minutes.
+It is an excellent idea to consume between 6 and 8 ounces of water every twenty minutes during your run.
 For longer runs (more than 90 minutes), make sure your water includes electrolytes like sodium, potassium, and magnesium, which are lost as you sweat.

 Sports drinks contain these electrolytes, but they also, in most cases, have lots of sugar.
 If you want a cleaner option, add some mineral salt to your water before you start running.

 When you are finished running, consume at least another 8 ounces of water; you may need more depending on how much you have been sweating.